The One Line That Hits

 Tendencies

-• You need solitude the way others need food.
-Regularly, non-negotiably, or you start to deteriorate.
+• You need solitude the way other people need food.
+Regularly, without apology, or you start to come apart.

-• You protect your inner world so carefully that sometimes no one knows it exists.
+• You guard your inner world so carefully that sometimes nobody knows it's there.

 Strengths

-• You create beauty, in words, in spaces, in moments, that makes people feel less alone.
+• You make beauty in words, in rooms, in small moments, and it leaves people feeling less alone.

-• You hold paradox without needing to resolve it, which makes you wise in ways logic can't reach.
+• You can hold a paradox without rushing to resolve it, which makes you wise in places logic never reaches.

-• You remind people that there's more to life than what can be measured or managed.
+• You remind the people around you that there is more to a life than what can be measured or managed.

 Challenges

-• You struggle with the gap between what you feel and what you can communicate, and the gap itself becomes a source of loneliness.
+• You feel the distance between what you feel and what you can say, and the distance itself gets lonely.

 How You Show Up

-You need a partner who can meet you in the deep end without drowning.
-Someone who isn't afraid of silence, of tears, of conversations that go places most people avoid.
-The relationship that heals you is the one where your intensity isn't just tolerated.
-It's matched.
+You need someone who can meet you in the deep water without going under.
+Someone who can sit inside a silence with you, who isn't thrown by tears or by the conversations most people walk around.
+The love that heals you is the one where someone meets your intensity instead of bracing against it.

-The bridge is voice.
-Not volume.
-Voice.
-Learning to say "I'm overwhelmed and I need a moment, but I'm not leaving" changes the entire geometry of your conflicts.
-It lets you take the space you need without creating the abandonment you're both afraid of.
+What changes the shape of your fights is voice.
+Learning to say "I'm overwhelmed and I need a moment, and I am not leaving" while you still can.
+It lets you take the space you actually need without opening the trapdoor you are both afraid of.

-But you need friends who understand your disappearances.
-Who know that when you go quiet, it's not rejection.
-It's replenishment.
-The friends who can wait for you without taking it personally, and who are still there when you resurface, are the ones who know you best.
+What you need are friends who understand your disappearances.
+Who know that when you go quiet you are refilling, and stay anyway, still there when you surface.
+Those are the ones who end up knowing you best.

 A Note For You

-See what happens when Dream-Sworn meets another type — where you click, where you clash, and what makes it work.
+See what happens when Dream-Sworn meets someone else, where you click, where you clash, and what makes it work.

 Frequently Asked